rotundasoftware/backbone.viewOptions/README.md

 #### `view.getOptionNames()`

-Returns an array containing the names of the options declared in `view.options`.
+Returns an array containing all view properties that are options (i.e. the options declared in `view.options`).

 #### `view.onOptionsChanged( changedOptions )` callback